exhibitjs/exhibit/README.md

 ## The fastest rebuilds ever

-A parallelized front end build system often feels like [task spaghetti](https://github.com/google/web-starter-kit/blob/master/gulpfile.babel.js).
+Parallelized build systems often feel like [task spaghetti](https://github.com/google/web-starter-kit/blob/master/gulpfile.babel.js).
 The linked example works well, but it's hard to follow, and it's still inefficient when it comes to rebuilds.

 Exhibit keeps things simple with a series approach.
 And a *lot* of in-memory caching.